-nestedtext.dumps(obj, , width=0, inline_level=0, sort_keys=False, indent=4, converters=None, default=None) Recursively convert object to NestedText string.
+nestedtext.dumps(obj, , width=0, inline_level=0, sort_keys=False, indent=4, converters=None, map_keys=None, default=None, dialect=None)

+Recursively convert object to NestedText string.

-- obj The object to convert to NestedText. - width (int) Enables inline lists and dictionaries if greater than zero and if resulting line would be less than or equal to given width. - inline_level (int) Recursion depth must be equal to this value or greater to be eligible for inlining. - sort_keys (bool or func) Dictionary items are sorted by their key if sort_keys is true.
-If a function is passed in, it is used as the key function. - indent (int) The number of spaces to use to represent a single level of indentation.
-Must be one or greater.
+- obj The object to convert to NestedText. - width (int) Enables inline lists and dictionaries if greater than zero and if resulting line would be less than or equal to given width. - inline_level (int) Recursion depth must be equal to this value or greater to be eligible for inlining. - sort_keys (bool or func) Dictionary items are sorted by their key if sort_keys is True.
+In this case, keys at all level are sorted alphabetically.
+If sort_keys is False, the natural order of dictionaries is retained.